updated

 ■ Your Tasks

-Play with our children
+• Playing with our children

-Other small household tasks as needed
+• Other small household tasks as needed

 ■ Working Hours

-2 days off per week are preferred
+• 2 days off per week

 ■ What We’re Looking For

-Someone who loves spending time with children
+• Someone who enjoys spending time with children

-Japanese speakers are especially welcome
+• Japanese speakers are especially welcome (but not required)

-Cooperative, flexible, and positive people are appreciated
+• Cooperative, flexible, and positive attitude

 ■ Communication